Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 Hybrid Systems (Best of Both Worlds)

 You don’t have to choose one or the other.
 Hybrid systems combine glass panels in high-visibility areas with aluminum pickets everywhere else.
-This is the secret move that saves 30-50% vs. all-glass while keeping the views that matter.
+This is the secret move that costs less than all-glass while keeping the views that matter.

 How Hybrid Systems Work